CZ-NIC/knot/doc/reference.rst

 - ``%c[``\ *N*\ ``]`` or ``%c[``\ *N*\ ``-``\ *M*\ ``]`` – means the *N*\ th
   character or a sequence of characters beginning from the *N*\ th and ending with the *M*\ th character of the textual zone name (see ``%s``).
 The indexes are counted from 0 from the left.
+All dots (including the terminal one) are considered.
 If the character is not available, the formatter has no effect.
 - ``%l[``\ *N*\ ``]`` – means the *N*\ th label of the textual zone name (see ``%s``).
 The index is counted from 0 from the right (0 ~ TLD).
   If the label is not available, the formatter has no effect.